 To learn more about Power On Plants Society, visit https://www.poweronplants.com/membership today.

-🎁 Not yet a member of our FREE plant-based community for Christians?
-Once you're on the inside, every single podcast episode becomes searchable for you. 😲
+🎁 Not yet a member of our FREE plant-based community, PIE?
+Once you're on the inside, every single podcast episode becomes searchable for you. 😲 Join the family to gain the plant-based encouragement, real health-changing ideas, and sustainable plant-based inspiration you've been praying for! 💕

 If I have learned anything from Anita over the last 28 years is that food should never be boring.
 It should always taste amazing.
 And it is no different for plant based last week in our episode, we shared how to level up your grain balls.
 If you haven't caught that episode, go back and take a listen to it's episode 139.
 One of our strategies is using vegetable broth in your grain when you cook it.
 But what if you've tried veggie broth in the past and haven't really liked them, they lacked flavor.
 Or maybe you want to make your own because you want to know what's in it, but you're not really sure where to begin.
 Well, if that is you, you are in for a nice surprise.
 Because this week in our membership, we shared all about how to make your own very flavorful, very easy veggie broth.
 And we decided it was just too good not to share.
 So this week's episode is taken from that training.
 And after you're done, you'll be a broth master to